txin-workspace/LuaHTIP/README.md

 # LuaHTIP
-a wireshark plugin for HTIP
+a HTIP dissector plugin for wireshark